 Pretty much everything needs to be certified as kosher by a reliable individual or organization, which stamps its symbol or name on the product.
 The consumer market determines reliability and acceptability.

-Kosher production and certification is a BUSINESS based upon religious principles.
-Consider it similar to the USDA getting paid to supervise meat producers, or military plants.
+The certification of Kosher production is a BUSINESS based upon religious principles.
+Consider it similar to the USDA getting paid to supervise meat producers, or food production plants.
 Just as the USDA certifies that USDA standards are met, as interpreted by the local inspector, so does the kosher organization certify production meets kosher laws, as supervised by the mashgiach.
-Approval for each is designated by its symbol on the product as approved.
+Approval for each is designated by the kosher agency’s symbol or name on the product as approved.

 My Own Meal® Kosher Certifications